qwelyt/otp-token/README.md

 Another nice feature: It works on Linux and Windows+Cygwin!
 And I'm pretty sure it works on OSX as well, but that's untested.

 For whatever reason you have, use it as you wish.

+## ToDo
+* Encrypt .otpkeys so they're not in plaintext.
+Use `source .otpkeys` to get the keys perhaps?
+* Look into putting it all in one language instead of bash+python.